-Subject Description Witness agent exited on Witness agent has exited. node_address for cluster - cluster_name Master agent exited on Database health is not being monitored. node_address for cluster , and the second cluster_name Cluster cluster_name notified Failover is disabled for the cluster until the master agent is restarted. that master node has left Standby agent exited on Database health is not being monitored. node_address for cluster , and the second cluster_name Agent exited during promo- Database health is not being monitored. tion on node_address for cluster Ç cluster_name Agent exited on node_address The agent has exited.
-This is generated by an agent in the Idle state. for cluster cluster_name Agent exited for cluster clus- The agent has exited.
-This notification is usually generated during startup when ter_name an agent exits before startup has completed.
-Virtual IP address assigned to The virtual IP address appears to be assigned to a non-master node.
-To avoid non-master node any conflicts, Failover Manager will release the VIP.
+Subject Description Witness agent exited on Witness agent has exited. node_address for cluster cluster_name Master agent exited on Database health is not being monitored. node_address for cluster cluster_name Cluster cluster_name noti- Failover is disabled for the cluster until the master agent is fied that master node has restarted. left Standby agent exited on Database health is not being monitored. node_address for cluster cluster_name Agent exited during pro- Database health is not being monitored. motion on node_address for cluster cluster_name Agent exited on The agent has exited.
+This is generated by an agent in the Idle node_address for cluster state. cluster_name Agent exited for cluster The agent has exited.
+This notification is usually generated during cluster_name startup when an agent exits before startup has completed.
+Virtual IP address assigned The virtual IP address appears to be assigned to a non-master node. to non-master node To avoid any conflicts, Failover Manager will release the VIP.
 You should confirm that the VIP is assigned to your master node and manually reassign the address if it is not.
-Virtual IP address not assigned The virtual IP address appears to not be assigned to a master node.
-EDB Postto master node. gres Failover Manager will attempt to reacquire the VIP.
-No standby agent in cluster for The standbys on cluster_name have left the cluster. cluster cluster_name Standby agent failed for cluster A standby agent on cluster_name has left the cluster, but the coordinator has cluster_name detected that the standby database is still running.
-Standby database failed for A standby agent has signaled that its database has failed.
-The other nodes also cluster cluster_name cannot reach the standby database.
-Standby agent cannot reach A standby agent has signaled database failure, but the other nodes have detected database for cluster clus- that the standby database is still running. ter_name Cluster cluster_name has At least three nodes are required for full failover protection.
-Please add witness dropped below three nodes or agent node to the cluster.
-Subset of cluster cluster_name This node is no longer connected to the majority of the cluster cluster_name . disconnected from master Because this node is part of a subset of the cluster, failover will not be attempted.
-Current nodes that are visible are: node_address Promotion has started on cluster The promotion of a standby has started on cluster cluster_name . cluster_name.
-Witness failure for cluster clus- Witness running at node_address has left the cluster. ter_name Idle agent failure for cluster Idle agent running at node_address has left the cluster. cluster_name.
-One or more nodes isolated This node appears to be isolated from the network.
-Other members seen in the from network for cluster clus- cluster are: node_name ter_name continues on poyt page
+Virtual IP address not as- The virtual IP address appears to not be assigned to a master node. signed to master node.
+EDB Postgres Failover Manager will attempt to reacquire the VIP.
+No standby agent in The standbys on cluster_name have left the cluster. cluster for cluster clus- ter_name Standby agent failed for A standby agent on cluster_name has left the cluster, but the coorcluster cluster_name dinator has detected that the standby database is still running.
+Standby database failed A standby agent has signaled that its database has failed.
+The other for cluster cluster_name nodes also cannot reach the standby database.
+Standby agent cannot A standby agent has signaled database failure, but the other nodes reach database for cluster have detected that the standby database is still running. cluster_name Cluster cluster_name has At least three nodes are required for full failover protection.
+Please dropped below three nodes add witness or agent node to the cluster. continues on next page